Skip to Latin America Leadership Program Full Site Menu Skip to main content

 Three GCL Alumni Selected for the World Economic Forum's Future 50

-Congratulations to alumni Ignacio Bugueño (GCL 2022, Chile), Lorena Ríos (GCL 2022, Paraguay), and Jaime Aguilera (GCL 2025, Venezuela) on being selected to participate in the World Economic Forum's Future50 initiative.
+Congratulations to alumni Ignacio Bugueño (GCL 2022, Chile), Lorena Ríos (GCL 2022, Paraguay), and Jaime Aguilera (GCL 2025, Venezuela) on being selected to participate in the Future50 initiative.

-Future50 is designed to empower young leaders to incorporate an intergenerational perspective into global decision-making.
-In collaboration with the World Economic Forum’s Global Future Council Network (GFN) and the Global Shapers Community, this initiative supports a cohort of 50 emerging leaders selected from a community of over 11,000 members.
+Future50 is a collaboration between the World Economic Forum's Global Foresight Network and the Global Shapers Community, bringing together youth leadership and strategic foresight to tackle long-term challenges.
+This initiative empowers a cohort of 50 emerging leaders selected from a community of over 11,000 members.
 Using a foresight-based model, they are encouraged to develop and advocate for policies that prioritize the interests of both present and future generations.

 These three alumni share a deep sense of appreciation and social commitment to their communities, countries, and the region—regardless of their geographic location—whether through the project initially developed during the program or by leading new initiatives.